DFE-Digital/get-into-teaching-api/README.md

 ### Database

-We run Entity Framework Core in order to persist some models/data to a Postgres database.
-Currently this is being used to store and query the UK postcode geolocation information that is used when searching for events within a given radius of another postcode.
+We run Entity Framework Core in order to persist models/data to a Postgres database.

 Migrations are applied from code when the application starts (see `DbConfiguration.cs`).
-You can add a migration by modifying the models and running `dotnet ef migrations add MyNewMigration`.
+You can add a migration by modifying the models and running `Add-Migration MyNewMigration` from the package manager console.
+As we run SQLite in development and Postgres in production we need to tell EF Core which provider to use at design-time; the `GetIntoTeachingDbContextFactory` takes care of this.

 ### Deployment